Leo Dolan

 Having lived outside my country of birth, Ireland, for most of my life, including in several countries in the Global South, I was drawn to research in economic history on developing regions.
 In contrast to the traditional economics discipline, this literature's approach better allows for the significant variation between societies and takes a long-term perspective, while being both creative and careful with historical data.
 As a result, in my view, it has produced research that better explains not only what has hindered African economic development but also the reasons for its less discussed success stories.

-During my PhD, I have worked between Madrid and six different countries in Sub-Saharan Africa.
-I am currently on an adjunct research stay at the Paris School of Economics, participating in the EURETES “History of Capitalism” project, led by Eric Monnet and Pierre-Cyrille Hautcoeur.
-Whilst here I aim to eat at least one pain au chocolat (chocolatine) per day.
+During my PhD, I worked between Madrid and six different countries across Sub-Saharan Africa.
+I have since held extended research stays at Lund University (with Jutta Bolt) and at the Paris School of Economics, as part of the EURETES “History of Capitalism” project led by Eric Monnet and Pierre-Cyrille Hautcoeur.
+I am currently conducting postdoctoral research at the University of the Witwatersrand, working in the university’s archives as well as other mining repositories across Johannesburg.